ppdms/dotfiles/README.md

 The `private` folder should be created at `~/.config/nix/private/` (one level up from this public folder) and should contain:

-- **`github-token.nix`** - GitHub personal access token configuration
-- **`system-config.nix`** - System-specific settings (hostname, username, email, etc.)
+- **`env.nix`** - Environment-specific settings (hostname, username, email, SSH host patterns, etc.)
-- **`ssh-helpers.nix`** - SSH wrapper functions with SOPS integration
+- **`age/`** - Age encryption keys
-- **`age/keys.txt`** - Age encryption key for SOPS (protected by TouchID on macOS)
+  - `keys.txt` - Secure Enclave key for SOPS (protected by TouchID on macOS)
+  - `backup-key.txt` - Backup age key (stored encrypted in secrets.yaml + kept safe offline)
 - **`secrets/`** - Encrypted secrets directory
   - `secrets.yaml` - SOPS-encrypted secrets (SSH keys, tokens, etc.)
-  - `sops-config.nix` - SOPS configuration
+  - `.sops.yaml` - SOPS configuration
+  - `backups/` - Timestamped backup archives encrypted with backup key only

 ## 🔒 Secrets Management

 This configuration uses [SOPS (Secrets OPerationS)](https://github.com/mozilla/sops) with [age encryption](https://github.com/FiloSottile/age) to manage secrets securely.

-## 🔑 Automated Passphrase-Protected Backup System
+## 🔑 Automated Backup System for Secrets

-To enable portable, passphrase-protected backups of your secrets (removing Secure Enclave limitations), this setup provides:
+To enable portable, hardware-independent backups of your secrets (removing Secure Enclave limitations), this setup provides:

-- A passphrase-protected age key for backup
+- A regular age backup key that can decrypt secrets on any system
-- The passphrase itself is stored in `secrets.yaml`, encrypted with your Secure Enclave key
+- The backup key itself is stored encrypted in `secrets.yaml` (protected by your Secure Enclave key)
+- A cleartext copy stored securely offline for emergency recovery
-- A wrapper script that, every time you edit secrets, automatically rekeys and backs up your secrets
+- A wrapper script that automatically rekeys and backs up your secrets every time you edit them

 ### How it works

-1. The script decrypts the backup passphrase from `secrets.yaml` using SOPS (with Secure Enclave)
-2. You edit your secrets as usual
+1. Generate a backup age key (one-time setup)
-3. The script rekeys `secrets.yaml` to include both the Secure Enclave and backup key
+2. Store the key encrypted in `secrets.yaml` using your Secure Enclave key
+3. Keep a cleartext copy somewhere safe (password manager, encrypted USB, etc.)
+4. Every time you edit secrets through the wrapper script:
+   - Secrets are edited with SOPS (using Secure Enclave key)
+   - File is rekeyed to be encrypted with BOTH keys (Secure Enclave + backup key)
-4. A backup is created, encrypted only with the backup key (portable, passphrase-protected)
+   - A timestamped backup of the **decrypted plaintext** is created, encrypted with backup key only
+5. In an emergency (lost Mac, hardware failure), use the backup key to decrypt any backup archive

 ### Setup Steps

-See `public/scripts/README-secrets-backup.md` for full instructions.
+**Quick start:** See `public/scripts/README.md` for step-by-step instructions.

 **Usage:**